arendjr/laces.js/README.md

 <span data-laces-property="someArray[{{index}}].name" data-laces-editable="true"></span>
 ```

-Note that bindings are only bi-directional for user-generated events.
-When an
+Once the fragment is inserted in the DOM, it maintains bi-directional bindings
+for user-generated events.
+This means the fragment will automatically update
-input element is bound to a model property, any changes made to the value of the
+when the model is updated, but when an input element is bound to a model
+property, any changes made by the user to the value of the element will also be
-element will be saved back into the model.
-The same is true for any element
+saved back into the model.
+The same is true for any element which has been made
-which has been made editable through the data-laces-editable attribute.
-When it
+editable through the data-laces-editable attribute.
+When it comes to checkboxes,
-comes to checkboxes, the boolean checked property will also be saved back into
+the boolean checked property will also be saved back into the model when the
-the model when the checkbox is (un)checked.
-Other attributes, like
+checkbox is (un)checked.
+Other attributes, like data-laces-visible and
-data-laces-visible and data-laces-disabled, will cause the HTML elements to be
+data-laces-disabled, will cause the elements to be updated automatically when
-updated automatically when the model is changed, but will not update the model
+the model is changed, but will not update the model when the elements are
-when the elements are updated through script.
+updated through script.

 Here is an overview of all the supported options: